Programs and Workshops

 President's Book Club

 Sponsored by the President’s Office and coordinated in collaboration between Human Resources and the Iwasaki Library, the President’s Book Club offers an opportunity for Emerson faculty and staff to come together to discuss a book of their choosing over the course of a semester.
 The book club is split into two sections – fiction and non-fiction.
 Members meet 1-2 times a semester during lunchtime to discuss the book.
 The 2014 spring semester book club has already been formed, but a new invitation to participate will be extended to the community each semester.
-For the 2014 spring semester, the fiction and non-fiction groups will be reading The Good Lord Bird by James McBride and Book of Ages: The Life and Opinions of Jane Franklin by Jill Lepore, respectively.
+For the 2014 fall semester, the fiction and non-fiction groups are reading All the Light We Cannot See by Anthony Doerr, and Triumph of the City by Edward Glaeser, respectively.

 Information Technology Workshops